crona2011/Editable/README.md

   <li>jQuery Autosize</li>
 </ul>
 <p>If you don't want it to work with these functions then the plugin will fallback with a console warning.</p>
-<p>This plugin is a work is progress, it has been tested and is in production (v1.3), if you find any bugs please don't hesitate to send a pull request!</p>
+<b>This plugin is a work is progress, it has been tested and is in production (v1.3), if you find any bugs please don't hesitate to send a pull request!</b>